How empathy boosts engagement, lowers costs, and drives sustainable recoveries

 For decades, collections was a numbers game.

-The accepted logic was simple: dial more numbers, send more letters, and apply more pressure.
-In this high-volume, outbound model, empathy was often viewed as a costly luxury - something that slowed agents down and got in the way of the ‘real business’.
+The accepted logic was simple: dial more numbers, send more emails and letters, and apply more pressure.
+In this high-volume, outbound model, empathy was often viewed as a costly luxury - something that slowed collections down and got in the way of the ‘real business’.

-We are operating in the era of the FCA’s Consumer Duty and digital-first consumers.
-The high-friction, low-empathy model is an out-of-date, expensive, inefficient liability.
+Now, we are operating in the era of the FCA’s Consumer Duty and digital-first consumers.
+The high-friction, low-empathy model is an expensive and inefficient liability.

 It is time to flip the script.

-Empathy is a core ROI-driver.
-An empathy-led strategy is not just more compliant: it is more profitable.
-It leads directly to higher engagement, better long-term outcomes, and a dramatically lower cost-to-collect.
+Empathy can be a core ROI-driver.
+An empathy-led strategy is more compliant and more profitable.
+It leads directly to higher engagement, better long-term outcomes, and a lower cost-to-collect.

 The 'friction tax' on your profitability

-Collections teams are under immense pressure, often hamstrung by legacy systems designed for a different era.
+Collections teams are under immense pressure, often hamstrung by systems designed for a different era.

-The challenge isn't a lack of effort; it is a mismatch between traditional methods and modern consumer behaviour.
-This mismatch creates a "friction tax" – a silent cost that erodes profitability in three specific ways:
+The challenge is solving the mismatch between traditional methods and modern consumer behaviour.
+This mismatch creates a 'friction tax' – a silent cost that erodes profitability in three specific ways:

 1. It disengages customers